 2. Reduce employee attrition

-By using Talent Warehousing companies can build a better rapport with candidates by being in touch with them for a longer length of time than the recruitment process.
+Using Talent Warehousing, companies can build a better rapport with candidates by being in touch with them for a longer time than the recruitment process.
 This enables candidates to familiarise themselves with the role, colleagues and company culture to determine a better fit.

 3. Encourage advocacy